hazelcast/hazelcast-reference-manual/src/NetworkConfiguration.md

 - `multicast-group`: The multicast group IP address.
 Specify it when you want to create clusters within the same network.
 Values can be between 224.0.0.0 and 239.255.255.255.
 Default value is 224.2.2.3.
 - `multicast-port`: The multicast socket port that the Hazelcast member listens to and sends discovery messages through.
 Default value is 54327.
 - `multicast-time-to-live`: Time-to-live value for multicast packets sent out to control the scope of multicasts.
 See more information [here](http://www.tldp.org/HOWTO/Multicast-HOWTO-2.html).
-- `multicast-timeout-seconds`: Only when the nodes are starting up, this timeout (in seconds) specifies the period during which a node waits for a multicast response from another node.
-For example, if you set it as 60 seconds, each node will wait for 60 seconds until a leader node is selected.
+- `multicast-timeout-seconds`: Only when the members are starting up, this timeout (in seconds) specifies the period during which a member waits for a multicast response from another member.
+For example, if you set it as 60 seconds, each member will wait for 60 seconds until a leader member is selected.
 Its default value is 2 seconds.
 - `trusted-interfaces`: Includes IP addresses of trusted members.
-When a node wants to join to the cluster, its join request will be rejected if it is not a trusted member.
+When a member wants to join to the cluster, its join request will be rejected if it is not a trusted member.
 You can give an IP addresses range using the wildcard (\*) on the last digit of IP address (e.g. 192.168.1.\* or 192.168.1.100-110).

 #### tcp-ip element